AlgoGenesis/C/two pointer/Trapping Rainwater/Readme.md

 ## Trapping Rainwater

 ## Problem Description
+Used to calculate how much water can trapped.
 Given an array of non-negative integers representation elevation of ground.
 Your task is to find the water that can be trapped after rain.

  ## Solution Proposed
 Solution 1: Brute force